EquipeDSNG1/projectDSNG1/README.md

 ## Some Observations about this game

 * This game has the only academic objective.
-* If you are interested you can like our [10-page document](https://docs.google.com/document/d/18WIKmJ_koxarhzvCuLUkQCziGASJc1GdZGlx_Clz2T8/edit?usp=sharing)
+* If you are interested you may like to take a look at our [notes](https://drive.google.com/drive/folders/1OKlKHqNDq7d5Li7_rooaGlfkqT3ILrMV?usp=sharing).